timoxley/functional-javascript-workshop/Readme.md

 $ npm install -g functional-javascript-workshop@latest
 ```

 **Note**: the workshop is being updated weekly.
-Please regularly rerun the above command to get the lastest set of exercises.
+Please regularly rerun the above command to get the latest set of exercises.

 ## Usage